 |Number of Jobs, 2014||112,700|

 |Employment Change, 2014-24||28,100|

 Phlebotomists draw blood for tests, transfusions, research, or blood donations.
 Some explain their work to patients and provide assistance when patients have adverse reactions after their blood is drawn.

 Phlebotomists work mainly in hospitals, medical and diagnostic laboratories, blood donor centers, and doctors’ offices.

 Phlebotomists typically enter the occupation with a postsecondary nondegree award from a phlebotomy program.
 Almost all employers look for phlebotomists who have earned professional certification.

-Employment of phlebotomists is projected to grow 27 percent from 2012 to 2022, much faster than the average for all occupations.
-Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform blood work.
+Employment of phlebotomists is projected to grow 25 percent from 2014 to 2024, much faster than the average for all occupations.
+Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform bloodwork.

 Compare the job duties, education, job growth, and pay of phlebotomists with similar occupations.

 Learn more about phlebotomists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.